 In 2017, the Conservancy gave the City of Dallas $15,000 for the Park & Recreation department to restore two of the original stone tables which gave us a better idea of the cost and scope of renovation of each table and lead to an updated landscape plan for the area, done pro bono by MESA Design

 Today the Conservancy continues to work with the City of Dallas Park & Rec Department to finish the restoration project of the entire area.
-Funds have been raised for the restoration of the stone tables and the surrounding grounds with new grills, stone trash enclosures and improved drainage to the area and construction is well underway, to be completed in March of 2021.
-The materials from the old tables have been sorted and everything that is usable will be salvaged for recreating new tables.
+Over $500,000 was raised from private donations to White Rock Lake Conservancy and construction completed for the restoration of the stone tables and the surrounding grounds with new grills, stone trash enclosures and improved drainage to the area.
+The materials from the old tables were sorted and everything that is usable was salvaged and used in recreating the new tables.
 The materials used to make the original benches were everything from stone and granite to marble remnants and was different at each table.
 The contractor hired for the project is very familiar with historic preservation and much discussion and thought went into how to best restore these benches and tables within a realistic budget.

 The men of the CCC also built a restroom facility with craftsmanship like we don’t often see in public areas.
 Artist Henry Potter of Potter Art Metal Studios designed natural scenes for the windows in the building, these were cleaned and covered with rust free paint to match the original paint color put on in the 1930s.
 The stone structure has been repurposed as single use ADA accessible comfort station for park patrons.
 The wood soffit boards were replaced along with the mortar and masonry in some areas of the structure.
 In addition to restoring the building two ADA parking spots were added close to the restroom with an ADA pathway to the building.
 The only ADA accessible restroom in the park!